-- 5.12 The inspector should, having considered their findings in the Veterinary Inspectors Form, declare on the form whether in their professional judgement the premises are suitable within the terms of the Regulations to be licenced or whether any existing licence should continue. - 5.13 If the inspector recommends that no licence be issued, the reasons must be specified in a covering letter to the local authority. - 5.14 The inspector must sign and date the declaration in accordance with the RCVS principles of certification.
+- 5.12 The inspector should, having considered their findings in the veterinary inspector's form, declare on the form whether in their professional judgement the premises is suitable within the terms of the Regulations to be licenced or whether any existing licence should continue. - 5.13 If the inspector recommends that no licence be issued, the reasons must be specified in a covering letter to the local authority. - 5.14 The inspector must sign and date the declaration in accordance with the RCVS' 10 Principles of Certification.